affablesnake/misc-boards/NeoKey-1x4-Mechanical-Plate/README.md

 I just took the Eagle board file from https://github.com/adafruit/Adafruit-NeoKey-1x4-PCB, imported it into KiCad, removed everything from the board besides the mechanical holes and the key switches, and replaced the key switch footprints with an internal board cutout.

+You can find the mechanical plate at https://www.tindie.com/products/24227/.

 ## Original Text

 Most of this is irrelevant for these files, but the license stipulates I include it.
 The files in this repository are just for a *mechanical plate* and do not include any connectors, key switch sockets, key switches, key caps, microcontrollers, or even any copper on the board whatsoever.